231122.FINAL_05-2048x1152-1

 Cost

-Funding has been set aside within the wider Transforming Cities Fund programme to deliver the scheme.
+The current cost for the entire project is £18million, with funding set aside within the Transforming Cities Fund programme to deliver the scheme.

 Background to the project

-The Waterside Bridge will be the first bridge to be built over the Trent in Nottingham for more than 60 years, and will open up new, safer commuter and leisure routes, offering a huge boost to cyclists, pedestrians and runners alike.
+The Waterside Bridge will be the first bridge to be built over the Trent in Nottingham since Clifton Bridge in 1958, and will open up new, safer commuter and leisure routes, offering a huge boost to cyclists, pedestrians and runners alike.

 By enhancing connections between communities, green spaces and riverside paths, the proposed scheme will make it easier for people living and working in the Nottingham area to travel in a more sustainable way.